 I get it.
 Being only 5 feet, 2 inches tall myself, it’s easy to feel height-challenged (AKA down right short!).
 This particularly started to bother me as I was on the brink of the next big career jump.

 After 10 years and four promotions in my corporate career, I was ready for more and trying to make it happen.
 I was started to think being short wasn’t helping.

 Then, one day I was lamenting these feelings to a trusted, female colleague who was dozen years older and much wiser.

 “I’m afraid I’m not being taken seriously,” I told her.

-“Oh, that won’t happen once you open your mouth” she stated without a blink of an eye.
+“Oh, that won’t happen once you open your mouth” she responded without a blink.

-And instantly I started dwelling on these 3 behaviors that every business woman can use to feel more confident and garner more respect:
+Regardless of your height, here are 3 behaviors every business woman can use to feel more confident and garner more respect.

-- Open your mouth.
 My friend was right.
 My words, tone, and delivery – along with non-verbal body language and dress – are far more powerful and have far more influence on others than how close I am to the floor.
-Same goes for you, short or tall.

 And for those who are on the short side like me, here’s a bonus: